Echsecutor/NITree/README.md

 "ni:///sha-256;78ae647dc5544d227130a0682a51e30bc7777fbb6d8a8f17007463a3ecd1d524"
 ]
 ```
-where salting has been omitted for simplicity in this example, but should be used for similar string values in practise.
+where salting has been omitted for simplicity in this example, but should be used for similar string values in practice.
 The root of this tree is
 ```
 ni://example.com/sha-256;3e11ba5abe0b6cede3b05e94baa6974b0f1ebb0f9cb8fbf7702ff8858ba20604
 ```